kubevirt/kubevirt/docs/quarantine.md

 ## Goal

-The purpose of appplying the methodology described in this document is increasing the stability of the CI suite.
+The purpose of applying the methodology described in this document is increasing the stability of the CI suite.
 We consider the CI stable if the whole test suite has a failure rate below 10%.